-Loco Panda Casino Review
+Loco Panda Casino Review (CLOSED)

 Loco Panda Casino was one of the Revenue Jet affiliate sites.
 It launched in 2012 with a certain amount of fanfare because the site had a slick design and an aggressive ad campaign with large welcome bonuses.
 Unfortunately, Loco Panda Casino gained a bad reputation within a couple of years of launching.
 All Revenue Jet websites had a similar reputation.

 Revenue Jet, which was owned by Milore Limited, developed a bad reputation for slow payment, unfair terms and conditions, voided winnings, and shoddy customer service.
 The customer representatives were attentive and energetic, but they developed a reputation for delays, deceptions, and outright lies.
 In 2014, Revenue Jet was chosen as the CasinoMeister “Worst Casino Group.”

 The same group might have won another “Worst” award for 2015, but by June 23 of that year, the company leaders had been arrested in their homeland of Israel.
 A few months later, the owners of Loco Panda Casino were extradited to the United States.
 They face 30 felony charges apiece in relation to serious charges stemming from a cyber-attack of a major American financial institution.
 The trial is expected to begin later in 2016.

 - Multiple Recipient of “CasinoMeister’s Worst Casino Group of the Year”

 Deposit Options include:

 - Great Graphics and Sounds that are Updated Frequently

 - Fast and Secure Credit Card Deposits

 100% up to $200100% up to €140100% up to £100